kumu/docs/faq/my-PDF-wont-export.md

 So when you're stacking elements on top of each other to use some sort of "grouping", this won't be reflected well in the PDF.
 In that case we recommend to [export to PNG](https://docs.kumu.io/guides/export.html).

+Also note that geo maps cannot be exported to PDF nor PNG, as the background won't render.

 ### Have you tried a different browser?
 It doesn't happen often, but sometimes our browsers or certain settings can interfere with the PDF builder.
 We recommend to try your export in a different browser before contacting us!